leovan/leovan.me/content/cn/2018-01-17-ising-hopfield-and-rbm.md

 [^tfrbm]: https://github.com/meownoid/tensorfow-rbm

 [^hinton2010practical]: Hinton, Geoffrey.
-"A practical guide to training restricted Boltzmann machines."
-Momentum 9.1 (2010): 926.
+"A practical guide to training restricted Boltzmann machines." _Momentum_ 9.1 (2010): 926.

-[^yamashita2014bernoulli]: Yamashita, Takayoshi, et al. "To be Bernoulli or to be Gaussian, for a Restricted Boltzmann Machine."
-Pattern Recognition (ICPR), 2014 22nd International Conference on.
-IEEE, 2014.
+[^yamashita2014bernoulli]: Yamashita, Takayoshi, et al. "To be Bernoulli or to be Gaussian, for a Restricted Boltzmann Machine." _Pattern Recognition (ICPR), 2014 22nd International Conference on.
+IEEE_, 2014.